 Smashwords is a major publisher and distributor of eBook publications for indie authors.
 It also a brilliant platform for authors wanting to self publish and market their work.
 Especially for anyone seeking a serious alternative to Amazon for ethical, political or literary reasons.

 You can listen to Smashwords founder Mark Coker’s Smart Author Podcast to understand more about the self-publishing revolution and his reasons for establishing the Smashwords platform for independent authors.
-In the show’s first episode Mark looks at the future trends for authorship in this first episode:
+In the show’s first episode Mark shares his acute insights on future trends in the publishing industry.

 Here is a copy of Russell’s author interview on Smashwords;

 Interview with Russell Forden